greggelong/adventOfCode2022/README.md

 - [X] day 11 part 1, first time doing some oop.
 Made a monkey class with data and turn methods then ran initialized all the monkeys and ran twenty rounds.

+- [ ]  day 12 and on, working slowly on this one which requires finding a shortest path, so needed to review breadth first search algorithms, which is extra hard without vpn in China now.
+I watched a MIT lecture from the AI class on and reread groking algorithms chapter.
+But much more than than I needed to create a Cell class with to hold data like was visited, height and connections.
+I made a simple connection method, and all of the things seem to be connected to each other.
+Tomorrow I will make a seeker class to and make the seeker find the shortest path.
+I am sure this could have been done in a less complicated way. but I really needed to use classes to solve this one.  but as I am also visualizing this, the whole thing becomes more like making a game than writing a script to solve a problem.